RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 ..
 Warning::

-  *For Active Learning Users:* While we don't explicitly prohibit projects with Active Learning from using this feature, it's important to note that the History table always presents all un-assigned and unlabeled data in alphabetical order, and is not impacted by the ordering suggestions from any Active Learning model.
+  *For Active Learning Users:* While we don't explicitly prohibit projects with Active Learning from using this feature, it's important to note that the History table always presents all unassigned and unlabeled data in alphabetical order, and is not impacted by the ordering suggestions from Active Learning models.
 Users will need to annotate using the "Annotate Data" tab to benefit from Active Learning.

 .. _fixskew: